instructlab/community/GOVERNANCE.md

 The secondary decision-making process is done by voting.
 The following items are examples that must be called to a vote and conducted by the appropriate body:

-* Appointing or removing a member of the [Code of Conduct Committee](https://github.com/instructlab/community/blob/main/COCC.md) (supermajority of the Oversight Committee)
+* Appointing or removing a member of the [Code of Conduct Committee][committee] (supermajority of the Oversight Committee)
 * Carrying out [Code of Conduct](https://github.com/instructlab/community/blob/main/CODE_OF_CONDUCT.md) decisions requiring severe censure (majority of the Code of Conduct committee)
 * Removing a [Maintainer](https://github.com/instructlab/community/blob/main/MAINTAINERS.md) for any reason other than inactivity (supermajority of the Oversight Committee)
 * Non-trivial changes to the governance (this document) (supermajority of the Oversight Committee)